 These two cuts significantly differ in how visible their flaws are.

-If you have two diamonds of the same clarity grade, the radiant will less likely have any noticeable imperfections, as it’s brilliance and sparkle will mask them.
+If you compare two diamonds of the same clarity grade, the radiant will less likely have any noticeable imperfections, as it’s brilliance and sparkle will mask them.

 In contrast, flaws in the emerald cut diamond are more likely to be visible due to the relatively lower brilliance.